B. Everett Jordan: Death and legacy

 Jordan died at his home in Saxapahaw, at age 77.
 He is buried at Pine Hill Cemetery in Burlington.

 B. Everett Jordan Lake, in Chatham County, North Carolina, is named for Senator Jordan, as well as the elementary school in Saxapahaw, North Carolina, B. Everett Jordan Elementary School, part of the Alamance-Burlington School System.

 Personal life

 In 1924, Jordan married Katherine McLean, to whom he remained married until his death.
-The couple had two sons, Benjamin Everett and John McLean, and one daughter, Rose Ann.
+The couple had two sons, Benjamin Everett Jr. and John McLean, and one daughter, Rose Ann.